 The city served as the capital of the Emirate of Diriyah under the first Saudi dynasty from 1744 to 1818.
 Still, the history of Ad Diriyah goes back thousands of years.

 It was once an ancient trade and pilgrimage route and a meeting point for those traveling to or from Asia, Africa, or Europe.
-The ruins of Diriyah was added to the UNESCO World Heritage list in 2010.
+The ruins of Diriyah were added to the UNESCO World Heritage list in 2010.
 This is a wonderful Riyadh tourist attraction.

 The Saudi government has spent a tremendous amount of money restoring the old ruins, making them ready for western tourists to arrive.
 A new hi-tech museum has also been constructed.
 They have also built a new district just outside the ruins, the new Al Bujairy centre.